 * I want to specify how the debt collector can contact me.

-* Dispute the debt itself, likely within 30 days of the first contact.
+* Dispute the debt itself within 30 days of the first contact.

 A debt collector needs to be flexible and handle situations smartly and diplomatically.
 A collections call is never easy.
 There is no magic wand to collect a debt.

-Information presented here is not a piece of legal advice or something which fits in all situations.
+The information presented here is not a piece of legal advice or something which fits all situations.
 There are way too many situations and laws beyond what has been covered above.
-A large portion of this article is based on the feedback I got from co-workers during my last 17 years in the collections industry.
+A large portion of this article is based on my co-workers’ feedback during my last 20 years in the collections industry.